We Can Help Your Business Achieve Its Goals

 If you name as a beneficiary of a retirement plan asset a person who is not your spouse, the asset passes to your beneficiary with very different rules regarding distribution, taxation and liability protection than it had as your own retirement plan asset.
 First, the beneficiary does not get to wait until attaining age 70 ½ to begin taking distributions, and there is no penalty for taking withdrawals prior age 59 ½.
 Additionally, no money can be added to the plan, and the plan cannot be combined with any other retirement plan or IRA of the beneficiary.
 Most notably, however, is the fact that inherited retirement assets do not carry with them the same liability (creditor) protection.
 Retirement asset protection planning involves protecting the funds (usually through a qualifying trust) from a beneficiary’s creditors, bankruptcy or divorce as well as from a beneficiary’s own spendthrift habits or poor money management skills.
 It can also lock in successor beneficiaries so the funds do not end up going to unintended beneficiaries such as a beneficiary’s spouse or spouse’s children.
 Finally, such a plan can be structured to prevent premature withdrawal by a beneficiary by directing when and how a beneficiary receives distributions from the retirement accounts.

-Attorney Helena Mock has successfully established numerous local charitable organizations and charitable trusts since 2001.
-Establishing a new nonprofit organization or trust requires not only the preparation of the organizational documents mandated by Virginia law and the filing of appropriate documents with the Commonwealth of Virginia, but also requires that the organization apply to the Internal Revenue Service if it seeks to be exempt from federal income taxes.
+Attorney Helena Mock has successfully established numerous local charitable organizations, private foundations and charitable trusts since 2001.
+Establishing a new non-profit organization, foundation or trust requires not only the preparation of the organizational documents mandated by Virginia law and the filing of appropriate documents with the Commonwealth of Virginia, but also requires that the organization apply to the Internal Revenue Service if it seeks to be exempt from federal income taxes.
 In addition, organizations seeking to be exempt from local property taxes must also apply to the appropriate city or county for local tax exemption.
 Success hinges on having a professional who is experienced and familiar with the processes involved.